olivierbenard/terraform/README.md

 - Defining `output` variables with `preconditions`

 ## Troubleshooting Makefile

+### Having a Bash environment
+If you are on Windows, think about installing WSL Ubuntu for VSC.
+See: https://code.visualstudio.com/docs/remote/wsl.

 ### My Makefile is not working!
 I am using a W10 environment with Bash for Ubuntu for W10.
 Try re-installing makefile: